Tettehisrael/Jenkins-pipeline/README.md

-## Project Name: End to end deployment of Applications to Kubernetes using a Jenkins CI/CD Pipeline
+## End-to-end deployment of Applications to Kubernetes using a Jenkins CI/CD Pipeline